shibiaowan/SHARP/README.md

 `library(SHARP)`#an example data (i.e., scExp_tpm.RData) has been loaded together with SHARP package

-#get to know the number of genes and number of cells of the example data
+#get to know some information of the example data, like the number of genes, number of cells and typical values of the expression matrix

 `dim(scExp_tpm)`

+`scExp_tpm[1:5,1:5]`

 #try SHARP for small-size datasets